FNScence/CSAFAP-config-package/README.md

   > See responses from faceit's Community Manager about Automatic counter-strafe configs, [Part 1](https://imgur.com/a/automatic-counter-strafe-config-allowed-on-faceit-yes-dcOlGBK) and [Part 2](https://www.reddit.com/r/FACEITcom/comments/1etp7di/comment/lifb8hf/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
   >
   > They are not allowed in higher leagues like ESEA, ESL, etc. as their rules are more strict and prohibit the use of the alias command in general.
 [Source](https://x.com/FACEIT_Darwin/status/1817926901689917525).
-  >
-  > Note: Since 19th of April 2026, auto line-ups and ticker (-testscript) features no longer work on faceit servers.

 - Q3: How to install and run/execute a config in CS2?
   > - Step 1: